RecoX/pukekos-inn/handbook-maintenance.md

 - Complete a thorough cleaning of the property (see "Room Cleaning Guidelines").
 - Replenish any consumable items (coffee, tea, toiletries).
 - Water the plants during your post-checkout inspection to keep them well-maintained.
+- Clean the vacuum filter.
+- Clean the washing wachine and dryer filters.
+- Refill with water the coffee machine.
 - Clean the balconies to ensure they are free from debris and presentable.
 - Change the key lockbox access code.